intellij-elm/intellij-elm/README.md

 Provides support for the Elm programming language.
 <!-- Plugin description end -->

-Should work on most, if not all, IntelliJ Platofrm IDEs: IDEA (Community and Ultimate), WebStorm, PyCharm, RubyMine and more.
+Should work on most, if not all, IntelliJ Platform IDEs: IDEA (Community and Ultimate), WebStorm, PyCharm, RubyMine and more.
 If not please raise an issue.

 ## Install